IsiAlas/the_witcher_network/README.md

 ### 2.2 Network Analysis: Centrality Measures

-Using [centrality measures](https://www.youtube.com/watch?v=NgUj8DEH5Tc), we analyse The Witcher Character Graph, allows to estimate how influential or significant a character is in the story from different perspectives, as the following:
+Using [centrality measures](https://www.youtube.com/watch?v=NgUj8DEH5Tc), we analyse The Witcher character graph, which allows to estimate how influential or significant a character is in the story from different perspectives, as the following:

 <img src="https://user-images.githubusercontent.com/48052532/184963104-6bea8b74-0bcd-475e-9e5c-3c839099074a.png" alt="drawing" width="700"/>